eduNEXT/eox-tenant/README.rst

 Those settings can be changed in ``eox_tenant/settings/common.py`` or, for example, in the instance settings.

+🚨 If the release you are looking for is not listed, please note:

+- If the Open edX release is compatible with the current eox-tenant version (see `Compatibility Notes <https://github.com/eduNEXT/eox-tenant?tab=readme-ov-file#compatibility-notes>`_), the default configuration is sufficient.
-If you are installing a previous version, please refer to the tag to verify the configuration that should be applied.
+- If incompatible, you can refer to the README from the relevant version tag for configuration details (e.g., `v6.2.0 README <https://github.com/eduNEXT/eox-tenant/blob/v6.2.0/README.rst>`_).

 🚨 For version > 10.0.0 you need to enable eox-tenant adding in the LMS configuration: